|Homemade Beef Kare-Kare|

 Some kitchen purists would frown on the use of these ready-made ingredients.
 In order to enhance the flavor and texture of the dish, we still have to combine it with authentic ingredients like peanut butter and grounded peanuts.

 We've been relying on this recipe for about twenty years and I should say that it has been a success each and every time we cook kare-kare.
 The only thing that we've changed is the kind of meat that we use.
-My Mom prefers to cook with either kalitiran (black clod) or camto (flank steak) parts of the beef.
+My Mom prefers to cook with either kalitiran (beef shoulder clod) or camto (flank steak) parts of the beef.

 One of the origin stories on how kare-kare became a Filipino dish is food folklore.
 When the British invaded Manila in 1762, to augment their forces, they hired Indian Sepoys and French mercenaries.